binarytrails/website2.0/frontend/static/frontend/md/quests/django-website.md

     You probably don't have a high-traffic website and want your users to view the right version of your website depending on their browser/device without any possible delay.
 Remember that web browsers have their caching, which means that once the page has been loaded, it probably stays in the user cache during all of his navigation.
 Hence, if you have a second mobile version or you're detecting dinosaur browsers, you might (under the same external IP) either get through with non-supported browsers or get a delay between a mobile and a desktop version accessibility.

     In order to stop caching, you have to add headers to the response that will stop the caching.
-The *Django* framework has a [add_never_cache_headers](https://github.com/django/django/blob/master/django/utils/cache.py) function that is called from [never_cache](https://github.com/django/django/blob/master/django/views/decorators/cache.py) decorator that you just need to import:
+The *Django* framework has a *add_never_cache_headers* function [here](https://github.com/django/django/blob/master/django/utils/cache.py), that is called from *never_cache* decorator [here](https://github.com/django/django/blob/master/django/views/decorators/cache.py), that you just need to import:

         from django.views.decorators.cache import never_cache